rigetti/pyquil/docs/source/basics.rst

 qubit in the QVM, telling the QVM how many trials to run, running and returning the measurement results.

 You might sometimes want finer grained control.
-In this case, we're probably only interested in the results on qubits 0 and 1, but ``.run_and_measure`` returns the results for all 8 qubits in the QVM.
+In this case, we're probably only interested in the results on qubits 0 and 1, but ``.run_and_measure`` returns the results for all eight qubits in the QVM.
 We can change our program to be more particular about what we want.

 .. code:: python